CP1404/Practicals/prac_05/README.md

 Code reviews are often done via **pull requests** on GitHub **branches**.

-A branch is another copy or version of an entire repository.
+A branch is another version of a repository, stored within that same repository.
 Branches are useful for things like working on new features or bug fixes, or in our case getting feedback.

 1. Open your PyCharm Practicals project.
 (If it's not already up to date on GitHub, then commit and push your current work now.)